Croatia • Istria • Vrsar Walking holiday

 Slide show with 17 images

-Traversing the Istrian peninsular via vineyards, islands, waterfalls and lakes.
+Traversing the Istrian peninsula via vineyards, islands, waterfalls and lakes.

 A typical itinerary on this walking holiday in Istria, Croatia